Which Men Are at Risk for Colorectal Cancer?

 Anyone with a colon can get colorectal cancer - a collective term that includes both colon cancer and rectal cancer.
 In the United States, it’s the second leading cause of cancer deaths in men and women.
-It's estimated that in 2015, 132,700 new cases will be diagnosed and that more than 49,700 people will die of this form of cancer.
-The lifetime chance of developing colorectal cancer is 1 in 20, with women facing a slightly lower risk than men.
+It's estimated that in 2018, more than 140,000 new cases will be diagnosed and more than 50,600 people will die of this form of cancer.
+The lifetime chance of developing colorectal cancer is 1 in 22 for men, and 1 in 24 for women.

-The Centers for Disease Control recommends colorectal cancer screening beginning at age 50 for both women and men.
+The American Cancer Society recommends colorectal cancer screening beginning at age 45 for both women and men.

 What Is Colorectal Cancer?

 The colon is the large intestine and the rectum is the last six inches of intestine, connecting the colon to the anus.
 In the U.S., for both sexes, about 72% of colorectal cancer cases occur in the colon and 28% in the rectum.

 Colorectal cancer usually develops slowly, beginning first as small growth called a polyp.
 Polyps may grow larger and eventually turn into cancer.
 The entire process of a polyp transforming into cancer usually takes several years.